nplan/HomeButtons/docs/setup.md

     ![Wi-Fi Setup Page](assets/wifi_setup_page_1.png){width="200"}

-3. Click on *"Configure WiFi"* and wait a few seconds for a list of networks to appear.
+3. Click on `Configure WiFi` and wait a few seconds for a list of networks to appear.

-4. Select your network, enter the password and click *"Save"*.
+4. Select your network, enter the password and click `Save`.

-*Home Buttons* will disable the hotspot and connect to your Wi-Fi network in a few seconds. *"Wi-Fi CONNECTED"* will appear on display.
+*Home Buttons* will disable the hotspot and connect to your Wi-Fi network in a few seconds. `Wi-Fi CONNECTED` will appear on display.

-> If connection is not successful, *"Wi-Fi error"* will be displayed and *Home Buttons* will return to welcome screen.
+> If connection is not successful, `Wi-Fi error` will be displayed and *Home Buttons* will return to welcome screen.
 You can start Wi-Fi setup again by pressing any button.
 Please make sure to enter the password correctly.

 ## Set Up MQTT & Button Labels